Are heat pumps bad for the environment?

 Heat pumps are an integral part of many properties and are becoming increasingly popular.
 They can generate hot water and warm the home efficiently and environmentally friendly way.
 Air-conditioners are a form of heat pump.

-There is an agreement amongst environmental experts that if we move hot water heating from gas to heat pump technology.
-We can then get the electricity to run the heat pump from renewable sources we will reduce CO2 emissions
+There is an agreement amongst environmental experts that if we move hot water heating from natural gas to heat pump technology.
+We can then get the electricity to run the pump from renewable sources we will reduce CO2 emissions.

-Today heat pumps are used for home heating, ventilation, hot water generation, and air conditioning systems.
-They are becoming increasingly popular, but many overlook the potential positive and maybe negative environmental impacts associated with heat pumps.
+Today heat pumps are used for home heating, ventilation, heated water generation, and air conditioning systems.
+They are becoming increasingly popular, but many overlook the potential positive and maybe negative environmental impacts associated with them.

 1. Reducing the risk of refrigerant leaks